Manoj632004/Adaptive-quiz-using-blooms-taxonomy-and-Unsupervised-Learning/README.md

 Learner preferences (self reported comfort levels across BTL levels) are represented as a 6-dimensional numeric vector.

-### 2. Autoencoder for Difficulty Estimation
+### 2. Variational Autoencoder for Difficulty Estimation
-An autoencoder is trained on the combination of:
+A VAE is trained on the combination of:
 - Question vector (semantic content).
 - Learner preference vector (cognitive comfort profile).

-The autoencoder attempts to reconstruct the input.
+If the question aligns well with the learned latent space + preferences, reconstruction is good → low error.
+If not, reconstruction is poor → high error.

-Reconstruction error acts as a proxy for difficulty:
+So reconstruction error is being used as a difficulty scoring mechanism for questions.
-- Low error → The question fits well with the learner’s profile (easier).
-- High error → The question is outside the learner’s comfort zone (harder).

 ### 3. Personalized Question Filtering